 3. You must have paid your tuition fees in full

-Please be advised you must arrange for your visa to be extended in advance of the expiry date.
-The International Office is not permitted to issue visa extension letters for students; instead we must send these letters directly to the Garda National Immigration Bureau (GNIB).
+Please be advised that you must arrange for your visa to be extended before the expiry date.
+The International Office is not permitted to issue visa extension letters for students; instead, we must send these letters directly to the Garda National Immigration Bureau (GNIB).

 If you hold a stamp 2 visa, you can work up to 20 hours a week during the term and up to 40 hours a week during holidays.